Check out our Halloween video "Scary Voices"

 Drawing a comparison to bands from the ’90s, La Need Machine’s vibes reminded me of Soul Asylum, showcasing a similar depth and intensity.
 It suggests that La Need Machine consists of seasoned musicians with a wealth of experience, and their ability to evoke nostalgic sentiments while presenting a fresh sound is fantastic.

 From the heart of the US-based culture, Seattle – emerges an independent artist that effortlessly blends Alt-country and Indie Pop: LA NEED MACHINE.
-With their latest offering, “I Wish I Could Fly,” they cast a magic spell that further cements their position among the greatest like Bob Dylan and Leon Bridges.
-Reflecting the US’s cultural
+With their latest offering, “I Wish I Could Fly,” they cast a magic spell that further cements their position among the greatest like Bob Dylan and Leon Bridges. .....
+As hauntingly beautiful

 From the heart of the US-based culture, Seattle – emerges an independent artist that effortlessly blends Alt-country and Indie Pop: LA NEED MACHINE.
-With their latest offering, “I Wish I Could Fly,” they cast a magic spell that further cements their position among the greatest like Bob Dylan and Leon Bridges.
-Reflecting the US’s cultural tapestry, their music embodies Americana elements that speak volumes.
-Immerse yourself in the harmonious blend of Indie Melodic Pop Rock and Soft Rock that LA NEED MACHINE showcases.
-Lucid male vocals paired with the relaxing strains of the soundtrack truly make for easy listening.
+With their latest offering, “I Wish I Could Fly,” they cast a magic spell that further cements their position among the greatest like Bob Dylan and Leon Bridges. .....
 As hauntingly beautiful as Simon and Garfunkel, LA NEED MACHINE’s music brings a feeling akin to a “deftly woven tapestry of musical emotions.”

 La Need Machine grew up in Seattle and derived their sound from classic rock and roll, folk, and Indie bands from Seattle and around the world.